mavericksbalitaan/todo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# To-do List

-> This is an educational project to make a simple website that displays a list of books and allows you to add and remove books from that list.
-The goal is to make it more organized by using modules and practice the ES6 syntax.
+> This is an educational project to make a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.

 ## Built With